Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Add_NCN_Data.md

         | lan1      |   |

         Depending on the hardware present in the NCN not all of these interfaces may not present.
-        -   NCNs will have either 2 or 4 management NIC ports.
+        -   NCNs will have either 2 or 4 management NIC ports (1 or 2 PCIe NIC cards).
         -   It is expected that only worker NCNs have HSN Interfaces.

         __NCN with a single PCIe card (1 card with 2 ports)__